Reader Recommendations + Editor Picks for the best First Date Ideas in Orlando

 44. Movie Night at Leu Gardens

+This is one of our favorite first date ideas in Orlando.
+Each month, Leu Gardens stays open late for a date night movie under the stars.
 Build your own picnic basket with provisions from Swine & Sons or East End Market before watching the movie.
 This way, you’ll both get to select food you enjoy.
 The casual setting quells some of those first date jitters while the experience is unique enough to make a great first impression.
+And don't forget a bottle of wine!
 Check the calendar for upcoming movies.

 Also try: Popcorn Flicks in the Park in Winter Park.